What Is the Streamlined Procedure?

-Under the streamlined tax filing procedure, you are required to file three years of amended or delinquent federal tax returns and six years of FBARs.
+Under the streamlined filing procedures, you are required to file three years of amended or delinquent federal tax returns and six years of FBARs.
 While no late filing or FBAR penalties are automatically applied to eligible nonresident taxpayers, you are not immune to criminal prosecution, if your neglect is deemed willful.

 Who Is Eligible for This Procedure?

-While you should consult your expat tax advisor before filing under the expat tax streamlined procedure, you may be eligible if:
+While you should consult your expat tax advisor before filing under the streamlined foreign offshore procedures, you may be eligible if: